 Resident Return Visas

-Resident Return (subclass 155) visa
+Resident Return (subclass 155) Visa

-Resident Return (subclass 157) visa
+Resident Return (subclass 157) Visa

 Australian Citizenship

-• Must be of ‘good character’ if you are 18 years or over
+- Be of ‘good character’ if you are 18 years or over

-• Must understand what it means to be an Australian citizen
+- Have adequate understanding what it means to be an Australian citizen

-• Have basic knowledge of the English language to become an Australian citizen
+- Have basic knowledge of the English language to become an Australian citizen

 Citizenship applications can be complicated by a multitude of factors, for example, if you have been convicted of a criminal offence (good character requirement) or if you are residing overseas (likely to reside or continue to reside in Australia requirement).